Basics

 The above confusion matrix can be summarised by means of partition

-similarity measures, like the Adjusted Rand Index (ar
+similarity measures, such as the adjusted Rand index (ar

 ).